 When I was honored as a Distinguished Alum at my Alma Mater Humboldt State University, I joked that the A students become researchers, the B students become managers, and the C students become entrepreneurs.
 While not actually the case most of the time, there is some truth to the adage.

 While a high GPA from an elite university is one way of evaluating a potential hire, it’s hardly foolproof.
 How does the GPA actually reflect the real person in the job?
 When you’re in crisis, the academic pedigree of the fixer means nothing if they can’t get the job done.
-Great leaders look for the right person to fill a job, not just the most credentialed.
+Great leaders person to fill a job, not just the most credentialed.

 He may be a former C student, but that didn’t stop Austin McChord from founding one of tech’s hottest companies.
 Datto provides data security and business continuity solutions for more than 100,000 companies around the world.
 Now recently acquired, McChord is being kept on as the CEO.
 McChord doesn’t have a stellar academic record, but his success building Datto proves that your academic past doesn’t define your future.